philippwindischhofer/HiggsPivoting/README.md

 python MakeGlobalAnalysisPlots.py --plotdir $PLOT_DIR $TRAIN_DIR/Master_slice_*
 python MakeGlobalAsimovPlots.py --plotdir $PLOT_DIR $TRAIN_DIR/Master_slice_*
 ```
-Here, `$PLOT_DIR` is the directory where the plots should be stored.
+Here, `$PLOT_DIR` is the directory where the plots should be stored. `MakeGlobalAnalysisPlots` generates generic performance plots, based on the binned significance. `MakeGlobalAsimovPlots` takes the results from the Asimov fit and visualises them.

 ## A brief guide to the code
 The training is done by the modules `training` and `models`.
 You may especially want to look at `AdversarialEnvironment` (which builds the `TensorFlow` model) and `AdversarialTrainer` which does the actual training.
 The `plotting` module does exactly what it is supposed to. `dataprep` and `utils` contain code that is used to prepare and preprocess the MC training dataset, and is included here for completeness.
 The main configuration file is `base/Configs.py`.